voxeet/comms-sdk-dotnet/docs/documentation/unity.md

 ## Adding the .NET SDK to Unity

-The Unity plugin provides access to an instance of the SDK through a custom `DolbyIO Manager` manager.
+The Dolby.io Communications Plugin for Unity provides access to an instance of the SDK through a custom `DolbyIO Manager` manager.
+To add the SDK to Unity, follow these steps:

 1. Create an empty game object in your scene and provide a name for the object.
 In this example, we call the object `ApplicationManager`:
 <div style="text-align:center">
     <img style="padding:25px 0" src="~/images/unity_1.png" width="400px">
 </div>

-2. Select the created game object and select from the Unity menu `Component` > `DolbyIO` > `DolbyIO Manager`.
+2. Select the created game object and select `Component` > `DolbyIO` > `DolbyIO Manager` from the Unity menu.

 <div style="text-align:center">
     <img style="padding:25px 0" src="~/images/unity_2.png">